-U.S. Navy Cyber Warfare Sailor, Developer Evangelist at CircleCI, and recovering citizen of Colbert Nation.
+U.S. Navy Cyber Warfare Sailor, Developer Advocate at CircleCI, and recovering citizen of Colbert Nation.

 I’m a mix of developer, sys admin, product manager, and dreamer.
 With that being said, I’m still secretly waiting for the call to be picked up by the New York Mets as a starting shortstop (I did mention dreamer right?).
 Driven by my ever expanding skillset, competitiveness, and passion for open-source, design, and quality - Plan A for me, simply put, is to change the world.

 I started in my younger years doing programming projects and playing computer doctor.
 Joining the U.S. Navy as an Information Systems Technician, I’ve done my fair share of cable laying, Windows and Linux administration, as well as security audits and penetration testing.

 In 2013, I joined the legendary Customer Support department at Linode as a Customer Support Specialist.
 I quickly moved up through the ranks into a leadership position before ultimately taking the role of Developer Evangelist in January 2015.